Skip to main content

 Intuition

 Imagine you're back in that queue, but now your goal is to find not just the shortest person but the second shortest.
-You start by assuming the first person you see is the shortest.
-As you move down the line, you keep track of the shortest person you've seen so far.
-But this time, you also need to keep track of the second shortest person.

 How To Think About It